seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Away!
 I do condemn mine ears that have
 So long attended thee.
 If thou wert honourable,
 Thou wouldst have told this tale for virtue, not
-For such an end thou seek’st,–as base as strange.
+For such an end thou seek'st,--as base as strange.
 The king my father shall be made acquainted
 Of thy assault: if he shall think it fit,
 A saucy stranger in his court to mart